DeepOceanWaters/CodeAccessible-Components/carousel/concerns.md

-1. Keyboard Accessibility:
-- Concern: Carousels often lack proper keyboard navigation support, making it difficult for users who rely on keyboards or other assistive devices to interact with and control the content.
-- Mitigation: Ensure comprehensive keyboard navigation support, allowing users to navigate through carousel content easily.
-Focus management should be implemented, ensuring that interactive elements within the carousel are accessible via keyboard.
-2. Auto-Playing Carousels:
+1. Auto-Playing Carousels:
 - Concern: Auto-Playing carousels (automatically switches slides) can be disorientating, distracting, difficult to read and operate.
-- Mitigation: Provide users with controls to pause, play, and navigate through the carousel manually, reducing the reliance on automatic timing.
-Additionally, allow users to control the speed of transitions or disable automatic movement.
+WCAG requires authors provide users with a mechanism to pause, stop, or hide auto-moving/updating content.
+- Mitigation: The best option is to not automatically play at all.
+The next best is to provide a control to pause/play the carousel.
+We also recommend using the media query prefers-reduced-motion to pause the carousel and/or reduce the animation effects when swapping slides.
-4. Responsive Design Issues:
+2. Responsive Design Issues:
-- Concern: Carousels may not adapt well to different screen sizes, causing issues on smaller devices and reducing the overall user experience.
+- Concern: Carousels may not adapt well to different viewport sizes.
+All content and functionality should be available to users at smaller viewport sizes.
+If multiple controls perform the same function (e.g. swapping slides) only one needs to be available at smaller viewport size.
-- Mitigation: Implement responsive design principles to ensure that carousels adapt seamlessly to various screen sizes.
+- Mitigation: Implement responsive design principles to ensure that carousels adapt to smaller viewport sizes.
 Test the carousel on different devices to verify its usability and readability.
-5. Alternative Content Accessibility:
-- Concern: Providing alternative content, such as descriptive text or links, for each carousel slide may be overlooked, impacting users who cannot view the visual content.
-- Mitigation: Include descriptive text or links for each carousel slide, ensuring that users with disabilities or those who have opted not to view visual content can access relevant information.
-7. Operable Timeouts:
-- Concern: Timed interactions within carousels, such as automatic transitions, may not account for users who require more time to read or interact with the content.
-- Mitigation: Allow users to adjust the timing of carousel transitions or provide an option to pause automatic movements, ensuring that users have adequate time to interact with the content.
+3. Color Contrast
+- Concern: Carousel controls may be located overlaying the carousel slide.
+Often those slides are promotional images.
+When the background of a control is unknown authors run the risk of a color contrast issue (the control or it's focus indicator).
+- Mitigation: Placing the controls against a background color that is known and contrast well works.
+Focus indicators can be placed on the inside of a control using a negative outline-offset.
+Focus indicators can also be two-toned similar to the default Chrome focus indicator.